ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 {: #connectivity-customer-vpc}
 {: step}

-Your source and target server should communicate with each other and the RMM.
-This can be done over the public internet with public IPs or with a private-only environment.
+Your source and target server need to communicate with each other and the RMM.
+This can be done over the public internet with public IP addressesor with a private-only environment.
 If you have a private-only environment, you must set up either a VPN or Direct Link 2.0:

 - Use the [Direct Link 2.0](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl) connection to {{site.data.keyword.cloud_notm}}.
 It is a costly solution and can be considered only if Direct Link 2.0 is already present.